-A Course in Self-Discovery was one of Mysticweb’s free introductory courses (the other being the Astral Travel and Dreams course), authored by Belsebuub.
+A Course in Self-Discovery was one of Mysticweb’s free introductory courses (the other being the Astral Travel and Dreams course) first authored by Belsebuub in 2001.
 This popular course attracted people from all walks of life and from all across the globe.
 The main purpose of A Course in Self-Discovery was to develop self-knowledge by exploring the spiritual implications of one’s thoughts, feelings, emotions, consciousness and how they relate to inner change.
-Over the years A Course in Self-Discovery was also known as the Self-Knowledge course and the Self-Discovery course.
+Over the years A Course in Self-Discovery was also known as the Self-Knowledge course, the Self-Discovery course, and the Searching Within course.

 The nine week course program allowed people to:

 This course followed a structure that was common to the Astral Travel and Dreams and the Esoteric Wisdom courses.
-It ran for nine weeks, with each individual week being split into two parts, a topic for the week and then the practical weekly exercise that related to the topic and allowed a person to get first hand experience of what they were learning.
+It ran for nine weeks (originally eight and later expanded to nine), with each individual week being split into two parts, a topic for the week and then the practical weekly exercise that related to the topic and allowed a person to get firsthand experience of what they were learning.

-If a person attended this course online, they received the topic and weekly exercise in .pdf format which they could download, read and study at home.
+If a person attended this course online, they received the topic and weekly exercise in PDF format which they could download, read, and study at home.
 Mysticweb offered complementary private course forums on its website for participants in this course.
 These forums provided a place to interact with other participants, ask questions to qualified teachers, discuss any problems with the exercises, and gain motivation to apply the course material in their lives.
-Along with chat rooms, this forum structure brought online participants together virtually for spiritual learning in a way that was cutting-edge during the early to mid 2000s.
+Along with the chat room, this forum structure brought online participants together virtually for spiritual learning in a way that was cutting-edge during the early-to-mid 2000s.

 For people who attended A Course in Self-Discovery in person at a study center, the topic was presented each week as a lecture at the beginning of the session, followed by a dedicated practice time for the second part of the session to try out the weekly exercise.
 Participants also had the opportunity to share how they were going with the exercises from the previous week, and ask questions in the group setting.
 This helped everyone gain momentum and a better understanding of what they were learning.